-File Description /etc/llttab The file llttab contains the information that is derived during installation and used by the utility lltconfig (1M).
+File Description /etc/lithosts The file llthosts is a database that contains one entry per system.
+This file links the LLT system ID (in the first column) with the LLT host name.
+This file must be identical on each node in the cluster.
+A mismatch of the contents of the file can cause indeterminate behavior in the cluster.
+For example, the file /etc/llthosts contains the entries that resemble: 0 sys1 1 sys2 /etc/llttab The file llttab contains the information that is derived during installation and used by the utility lltconfig(1M) .
 After installation, this file lists the LLT network links that correspond to the specific system.
 For example, the file /etc/llttab contains the entries that resemble: set-node sys1 set-cluster 2 link eth1 eth1 - ether link eth2 eth2 - ether If you use aggregated interfaces, then the file contains the aggregated interface name instead of the eth-MAC_address. set-node sys1 set-cluster 2 link eth1 eth-00:04:23:AC:12:C4 - ether link eth2 eth-00:04:23:AC:12:C5 - ether The first line identifies the system.
 The second line identifies the cluster (that is, the cluster ID you entered during installation).
 The next two lines begin with the link command.
 These lines identify the two network cards that the LLT protocol uses.
 If you configured a low priority link under LLT, the file also includes a "link-lowpri" line.
 Refer to the llttab(4) manual page for details about how the LLT configuration may be modified.
 The manual page describes the ordering of the directives in the llttab file.

-Table B-2 lists the GAB configuration files and the information that these files contain.
+Table C-2 lists the GAB configuration files and the information that these files contain.

-Table B-2 GAB configuration files ----------- -------------------------
+Table C-2 GAB Configuration file Table C-2 GAB configuration files ---------------------------------- ----------- -------------------------

 File Description /etc/sysconfig/gab This file stores the start and stop environment variables for GAB: GAB_START-Defines the startup behavior for the GAB module after a system reboot.
 Valid values include: 1-Indicates that GAB is enabled to start up.
 0-Indicates that GAB is disabled to start up.
 GAB_STOP-Defines the shutdown behavior for the GAB module during a system shutdown.
 Valid values include: 1-Indicates that GAB is enabled to shut down.
 0-Indicates that GAB is disabled to shut down.
 The installer sets the value of these variables to 1 at the end of SFHA configuration. /etc/gabtab After you install SFHA, the file /etc/gabtab contains a gabconfig(1) command that configures the GAB driver for use.
 The file /etc/gabtab contains a line that resembles: /sbin/gabconfig -c -nN The $-c$ option configures the driver for use.
-The $-nN$ specifies that the cluster is not formed until at least N nodes are ready to form the cluster.
-Symantec recommends that you set N to be the total number of nodes in the cluster.
-Note: Symantec does not recommend the use of the -c -x option for /sbin/gabconfig.
+The $-nN$ specifies that the cluster is not formed until at least $N$ nodes are ready to form the cluster.
+Veritas recommends that you set N to be the total number of nodes in the cluster.
+Note: Veritas does not recommend the use of the -c -x option for /sbin/gabconfig.
 Using -c -x can lead to a split-brain condition.
 Use the -c option for /sbin/gabconfig to avoid a split-brain condition.